Jennifer Rush discography: Career

 Rush's 1988 album Passion is her last platinum-certified album to date in Germany, peaking at number three and spawning a top-40 entry with "You're My One and Only".
 Her fifth album, 1989's Wings of Desire was less successful than her previous releases but attained a Top 20 peak in Germany and Switzerland, achieving a Gold certification in both countries.
 The same year, Rush achieved a UK top-40 entry with "Till I Loved You", a duet with Placido Domingo.
 The following year, CBS released Rush's first greatest hits album, The Power of Jennifer Rush, which reached number 40 in Germany and was eventually certified platinum.

 In the 1990s, Rush signed with EMI and released four more studio albums during this decade.
 Her 1992 album Jennifer Rush reached the Top 40 in Germany and Switzerland but did not attain any certifications.
 Her next album, 1995's Out of My Hands, saw an improved chart performance, peaking at number 15 in Germany, becoming her highest-charting album of the decade in that country.
 The album also spawned her highest-charting 1990s single, "Tears in the Rain".
 1997's Credo reached the top 30 in Germany, while 1998's Classics, a collection of classical re-recordings of Rush's 1980s singles with four new songs, peaked in the top 40.

-Rush's tenth studio album, Now Is the Hour, was released in 2010, becoming her highest-charting album in Germany since Out of My Hands.
+Rush's eleventh studio album, Now Is the Hour, was released in 2010, becoming her highest-charting album in Germany since Out of My Hands.